 Due to limited availabilites in the clinics we urge that all partners contact us well before nominating students to discuss if the exchange is possible.

-In the case where we are not able to accept all nominated students for our international semester we will give priority to nominated students from partners that we are sending to.
+In the case where we are not able to accept all nominated students we will give priority to nominated students from partners that we are sending students to.

 Upon enrollment all students will be asked to to hand in the following mandatory documentation: